 In October of 1998, LA-ABC had been building a relationship with the Anarchist Black Cross Federation for months and saw a lot of commonality between the two groups.
 Both organizations seemed to have similar backgrounds and both saw the importance of supporting the right to self-determination of communities.
 The LA-ABC decided to apply for support group status in the Federation and was accepted into the ABCF.

 Presently, the organization is working on three main goals:

 1) Continuing to strive to reach the potential of every member and the collective as a whole.
 This means helping to develop organizing skills of every member and evaluating ways of making the organization as efficient as possible;

-2) to provide support, not only to the PP/POW¹s, but the movements and communities which they have come from.
+2) Provide support, not only to the PP/POWs, but the movements and communities which they have come from.
 This means supporting the resistance movements still going on presently in those communities;

 3) To make a conscious effort to separate ourselves from movements and politics we feel are based on privileged positions in society.
 This implies attempting to educate ourselves about the various liberation movements that exist, as well as, attempting to understand the power politics of race, class, gender, and cultural elitism.